WELCOME TO WISE !

 HAVE FUN & EXPLORE : A SHORT LIST of PLACES TO EAT & THINGS TO DO BEFORE YOU LEAVE DC

 Restaurant Judy on 14th Street (U Street Metro, Green Line) - Mexican beers for a couple of bucks during happy hour.
 Also has yummy food, and music on some nights.

 Best Place to Pay Respect: Arlington National Cemetery

 Best Place to Learn Everything: The epicenter of nearly everything known to man, the Library of Congress - The Library does not allow the public to borrow books.
 The institutional mandate is to serve Congress.
 However, WISE will receive a special day of orientation at which time, you will obtain reader cards that allow you to access materials while you are using a reading room.

 Best Place to Imagine the Possibilities: National Air and Space Museum

 Best Place to be Overwhelmed: The depths of hatred are on display at the United States Holocaust Museum

-Best Real Estate Tour: Stop at the world's most famous address.
-If you've made advance reservations, you can get a free group (10 or more) tour at the White House
+Best Real Estate Tour: Stop at the world's most famous address at the White House

 Best Place to Feel History: Ford's Theatre